 This video demonstrates an easy way to create natural transitions.
 The key is to have the subject enter and exit the frame during different shots.
 This keeps a level of continuity that makes your movie easier to follow and easier to edit!

 You need a rain barney among other items before you go out there and record the world's end.
 Shooting in extreme weather conditions?
 Heavy rain or snow and high winds can pose quite the obstacle, but with a little bit of foresight, a few tips from Matt, and the right equipment, such as a rain barney and woolie, your show will go on!

 In this video series, watch as screenwriter and producer Chris Cobb teaches you how to turn a script into a production board. learn how to break the pages down, how to transfer the scripts onto the breakdown page, how to color code the script, and how to put together the production board.

 Directing an actor in such a way that they can deliver the best performance possible is the most important work of the stage and screen director.
 If you're just getting started and need some tips, watch this video for some basic rules to follow on coaching actors.

 A few tips on how to attract major sponsorship for your zero budget film - and what tactics to avoid...

 Sean Astin hosts AFI's filmmaking tutorial series, LIGHTS, CAMERA, EDUCATION!
-In this segment, we explore the importance and how-to of storyboarding your film or video.
+Here, we explore "The Pitch" or presenting your ideas for your film script.